wrmoulton/wrmoulton.github.io/README.md

 This is my personal website, designed to highlight my skills, experience, and projects as a Computer Science student and developer.
 The website uses a sleek **neumorphism design** and is built using the [Jekyll](https://jekyllrb.com/) static site generator, making it easy to deploy and maintain via GitHub Pages.

+New Interactive Features:

+🗨️ WillBot AI Chatbot Assistant: A GPT-powered chatbot assistant that answers questions about my projects, skills, and experience.
+🎮 Hacker Terminal Minigame: A fun command-line style puzzle game built directly into the site.

 ---

 ## 🛠️ Built With